 Source: Atlas of the Historical Geography of the United States, Southern Railroad, 1913 (Plate 141f, digitized by University of Richmond)

-The State of Virginia is funding expansion of the Norfolk Southern railroad through the Crescent Corridor.
+The State of Virginia has funded expansion of the Norfolk Southern railroad through the Crescent Corridor.
 The public subsidy to a privately-owned corporation is justified in part by the effects of shifting containers off long-distance trucks on I-81 to transport via trains.

-Reducing the number of trucks will offer public benefits by reducing traffic congestion.
-In addition, rail infrastructure upgrades will facilitate expansion of passenger rail to Roanoke and ultimately Bristol (the Trans-Dominion Express).
+Reducing the number of trucks offers public benefits by reducing traffic congestion.
+In addition, rail infrastructure upgrades has facilitated expansion of passenger rail to Roanoke and potentially to Bristol.

 the Crescent Corridor, in green